warthog9/tenstorrent.github.io/core/aibs/wormhole/installation.md

 ![](./images/wh_power.png)

-# Software Setup
+## Software Setup

-To get your Wormhole™ n150s/n300s Tensix Processor up and running, visit the [software setup](../../../syseng/softwaresetup.md) page.
+Instructions on how to set up software on your n150s/n300s are available [here](../../../syseng/softwaresetup.html).